marijnh/Eloquent-JavaScript/05_higher_order.md

 ## Script data set

 One area where higher-order functions shine is data processing.
-To process data, we'll need some actual data.
+To process data, we'll need some actual example data.
 This chapter will use a ((data set)) about scripts—((writing system))s such as Latin, Cyrillic, or Arabic.

 Remember ((Unicode)) from [Chapter ?](values#unicode), the system that assigns a number to each character in written language?
 Most of these characters are associated with a specific script.
-The standard contains 140 different scripts—81 are still in use today, and 59 are historic.
+The standard contains 140 different scripts, of which 81 are still in use today and 59 are historic.

 Though I can fluently read only Latin characters, I appreciate the fact that people are writing texts in at least 80 other writing systems, many of which I wouldn't even recognize.
 For example, here's a sample of ((Tamil)) handwriting: